In situ visualization of regional-scale natural hazards with Galaxy and Material Point Method: Related work

 Unfortunately, the I/O capabilities of such systems have not matched their computational capabilities, making it even more expensive to export data from the simulation system memory to secondary storage and subsequently read it back into visualization system memory.
-This leads to a tension between the expense of saving time-step data and the requirements of visualization.
+Expensive I/O leads to a tension between the expense of saving time-step data and visualization requirements.

-\textit{In-situ} visualization is a broad approach to processing simulation data in real-time - that is, \textit{wall-clock} time, as the simulation is running.
+\textit{In situ} visualization is a broad approach to processing simulation data in real-time - that is, \textit{wall-clock} time, as the simulation is running.
 Generally, the approach is to provide \textit{data extracts}, which are condensed representations of the data chosen for the explicit purpose of visualization and computed without writing data to external storage.
 Since these extracts (often images) are vastly smaller than the raw simulation itself, it becomes possible to save them at a far higher temporal frequency than is practical for the raw data, resulting in substantial gains in both efficiency and accuracy.
-In-situ visualization allows simulations to export complete datasets only at the temporal frequency necessary for economic checkpoint/restart.
+In situ visualization allows simulations to export complete datasets only at the temporal frequency necessary for economic checkpoint/restart.

-Many approaches to in-situ visualization exist.
-Childs et al.\cite{Childs:IJHPCA} provide an exhaustive taxonomy of approaches, differentiating along six axes: the type of integration between simulation and visualization components; how the components are situated on computing resources, how the visualization components access simulation data, timing, control, and output type.
-For a complete discussion, please refer to the paper.
-The paper also offers a survey of existing in-situ systems.
-Both Paraview and VisIt provide in-situ capabilities; each provides an interface (Catalyst and libsim) with which data is transferred from the simulation code to co-resident visualization components; the simulation code then transfers control to the visualization components, resuming only when the visualization components return.
+Many approaches to in situ visualization exist.
+Childs et al.\cite{Childs:IJHPCA} provide an exhaustive taxonomy of approaches, differentiating along six axes: the type of integration between simulation and visualization components, how the components are situated on computing resources, how the visualization components access simulation data, timing, control, and output type.
+For a complete discussion, please refer to the paper~\cite{Childs:IJHPCA}.
+The paper also offers a survey of existing in situ systems.
+Both ParaView and VisIt provide in situ capabilities; each provides an interface (Catalyst and libsim) with which data is transferred from the simulation code to co-resident visualization components; the simulation code then transfers control to the visualization components, resuming only when the visualization components return.